I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_multiplane_overlay_plane3.md

 ## Members

-`ContextCount`

-The number of contexts in the array that the Context member specifies.

-`DriverPrivateDataSize`

-The size of the private driver data.

-`InputFlags`

-A DXGK_PLANE_SPECIFIC_INPUT_FLAGS structure that identifies any plane specific display operations to perform.

 `LayerIndex`

 The zero-based index of the overlay plane to display.
 The top plane (in the z-direction) has index zero.
 The planes' index values must be sequential from top to bottom.

+`PresentId`

+A 64 bit per-plane identifier used by the driver to report completion of the overlay command.

+`InputFlags`

+A DXGK_PLANE_SPECIFIC_INPUT_FLAGS structure that identifies any plane specific display operations to perform.

+`OutputFlags`

+A DXGK_PLANE_SPECIFIC_OUTPUT_FLAGS structure containing status returned by the driver.

 `MaxImmediateFlipLine`